Applying to the Duke Radiation Oncology Residency Program

 Invitations to Interview at Duke Radiation Oncology

 Our Residency Application Committee reviews all applications received through ERAS and then recommends applicants to interview.
-In November, invitations are sent to selected applicants.
+We plan to send interview invitations in late October to selected applicants.
 Following acceptance of our invitation, the Residency Program Coordinator assists applicants with additional information for the interview.

 ERAS is collaborating with Thalamus this year in hopes of making the residency process easier for applicants and programs.
 We will be utilizing Thalamus for communication and scheduling purposes.